mrunelov/SICS-cite/README.md

 ## Directories

-* algorithms - Tools and algorithms used on both datasets.
+* algorithms - Tools and algorithms used. *Note:* Additional library algorithms are used in the *metrics* directory.
 * datasets - Parse files for the datasets used.
 There is no rawdata on GitHub due to space limitations.
 * metrics - Parsing and calculations related to metrics and evaluation.
 Here be dragons.
 * arxivdownload - an arXiv crawler and parser, slow, not tested much